-My name is Johannes Vüllers and I am a Visiting Professorial Fellow at the University of Konstanz.
+My name is Johannes Vüllers and I am a Assistant Professor at the Institute of Security and Global Affairs, Leiden University

 Talk on the use of nonviolent tactics by rebels

 I present the paper “The use of nonviolent actions by rebels in civil wars: Evidence from Nepal” at the GSDS colloquium, University of Konstanz, 15 May 2018.

 I have conducted numerous interviews with organizations on their protest activities in Nepal in the past few weeks.
 Many thanks to my local partner, the Center for Social Change (http://socialchange.org.np), for the support during my stay.

 Panels at the Annual Conference of the German Association for Peace and Conflict Studies Science, Berlin

 I organized with Roos van der Haer and Nils Weidmann two panels at the upcoming annual conference of the AFK in Berlin (12-14 April).
 The panels include papers from our planned special issue “Studying Micro Dynamics in Civil Wars”.

 Presentations at the ISA, San Francisco